 Putumayo 36 Block.
 We are the operator of and have a 50% working interest in the Putumayo 36 Block, which covers approximately 148,021 gross acres (599 sq. km.).
 Sierracol is the owner of the remaining 50% working interest.
 As part of the prior consultation process, the Ministry of Interior certified the presence of one indigenous community in the area.
 As of the date of this annual report, the contract is in phase 0 as the applicable prior consultation process must be completed.

-The outstanding investment commitments of US\$11.9 million related to this block consist of the acquisition of 105.6 sq. km. of 3D seismic and the drilling of two exploratory wells.
-Prior consultation has not been initiated with the ethnic community due to the restrictions from the issuance of Municipal Agreement No. 007 of Puerto Guzmán, which caused the current phase of the process to be suspended.
+Only when this process has been completed and the corresponding regulatory approvals have been obtained, the blocks will enter into phase 1, where the exploratory commitments are mandatory.
+The investment commitments for the block over the three-year term of phase 1 would be the acquisition of 105.6 sq. km. of 3D seismic and the drilling of two exploratory wells for an estimated amount of US\$11.7 million.
+Prior consultation has not been initiated with the ethnic community due to the restrictions from the issuance of Municipal Agreement No. 007 of Puerto Guzmán, which caused the current phase 0 of the process to be suspended.

 Tacacho and Terecay Blocks.
 We are the operator of and have a 50% working interest in the Tacacho and Terecay Blocks, which covers approximately 589,009 gross acres (2,384 sq. km.) and 586,625 gross acres (2,374 sq. km.), respectively.
 Sierracol Energy is the owner of the remaining 50% working interest.
 Both contracts are in phase 1, which is currently suspended due to the occurrence of force majeure events related to social and public order conditions of the area.
-The outstanding investment commitments correspond to (i) the acquisition, processing and interpretation of 480 km. of 2D seismic for the Tacacho Block with an estimated amount of US\$1.2 million, and; (ii) the acquisition, processing and interpretation of 476 km. of 2D seismic for the Terecay Block with an estimated amount of US\$2.9 million.
-On September 21, 2022, we submitted to the ANH a request for termination of the E&P contract.
+The outstanding investment commitments corresponded to (i) the acquisition, processing and interpretation of 480 km. of 2D seismic for the Tacacho Block with an estimated amount of US\$1.2 million, and; (ii) the acquisition, processing and interpretation of 476 km. of 2D seismic for the Terecay Block with an estimated amount of US\$2.9 million.
+On September 21, 2022, we submitted to the ANH a request for termination of the E&P contract and, in January 2024, we submitted additional third-party reports as supporting documentation to such request.
 As of the date of this annual report, the termination request is under review by the ANH.